MauroDataMapper/docs/docs/developer/releasing.md

     * Private Repositories
     * Unreleased plugins

+### Documentation

 * Run `./releases.sh` in mdm-plugins.
-* Documentation
 * Remove the private repositories from the HTML format and copy into the `docs/installing/plugins.md` file
 * Release the docs

-* Zulip
+### Zulip Announce

+* Run `./releases.sh` in mdm-plugins.
 * Copy the below markdown block into the `announce` stream of Zulip
 * Update the versions for the applications
 * Copy in the plain text format of the "releases" output underneath it

 ```markdown
 # New Release